 5. Assess and create a game plan

-It’s crucial to gauge your students’ writing ability at the start of each school year, so what’s the best way to get a benchmark of your students’ writing early in Term 1?
+It’s crucial to gauge your students’ writing ability regularly, so what’s the best way to get a benchmark of your students’ writing each year or term?

 NAPLAN’s writing task is a great model to follow.
 Simply: